top of page

 A normal urine color for a person with a predominant Pitta dosha will be different from a person with predominant Kapha.
 It’s very important to get a clear understanding of each person’s doshic picture.

-Pitta person or condition will naturally have more of a yellow color than a Vata person.
+Pitta will naturally have more of a yellow color than a Vata or Kapha person.
 It will be more sour and pungent smelling with more volume.
 Again, if there’s an imbalance we might see a reddish color.

 Vata will tend to be more colorless, astringent, and less volume due to their drier constitution.
 Vata-type conditions or diseases might appear whitish or even with a very subtle blue tint.

-Kapha will tend to express itself in a subtly sweet smell—although if it’s too sweet smelling, it’s trying to tell us something.
+Kapha is likely to express itself in a subtly sweet smell—although if it’s too sweet smelling, it’s trying to tell us something.
 In this case, see your doctor to have blood sugar levels checked.
 Excess Kapha in general, will express itself in cloudiness or, in more extreme situations, a kind of frothiness.

 If we’re seeing something outside of these colors—anything that is red, blue, dark yellow, or pink—anything that is not light yellow--t’s time to go to the doctor.
 It’s important to see your doctor and rule out serious medical concerns.